andrew henderson menu

 The spiked interest in cryptocurrency might invoke the misconception that the country must be very crypto-friendly, but that is not necessarily the case.

-Germany crypto tax is applicable if:
+Germany crypto tax is applicable if you:

-Germany has regulated cryptocurrency as private money – so, you are exempted from paying taxes on your crypto gains if:
+Germany has regulated cryptocurrency as private money – so you are exempted from paying taxes on your crypto gains if:

 • You’ve held your crypto assets for more than a year

-• If you’ve sold your crypto within 1 year but gained less than €600
+• You’ve sold your crypto within one year but gained less than €600.

 2. Switzerland